xnnba1984/Doublet-Detection-Benchmark/README.md

 ## Code Structure

 Each folder contains different benchmark studies described in the paper.
-There are detailed document within each fold to further expain their functionality.
+There are detailed documents within each fold to further explain their functionality.

 1. real_data_benchmark: the benchmark of 11 doublet-detection methods on 16 real scRNA-seq datasets, including two baseline methods.
 In addition, accuracy under different identification rates, running time, and stability are also included.